Skip to content

 Setup Elasticsearch

 Next, you will need to install Elasticsearch on your machine.
 We recommend using Docker to run Elasticsearch, as it is the easiest way to get started.
-If you don't have Docker installed, you can follow the instructions on the Docker website.
+If you don't have Docker installed, it can be easily downloaded with Docker Desktop

 docker